-Internal decorations
+Internal decorations 3

 Repair category 1

-Notes The property is in fair decorative order.
+Notes The property is in good decorative order.

 Cellars

-Repair category -
+Repair category N/A

-Notes None.
+Notes Not applicable.

 Electricity

 Repair category 2

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-Aspects of the electrical installation are on mixed lines and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.